dinesh829269/ptm/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each VERGE Core release.
+The project leader is the release manager for each bitphantom Core release.

 Copyright
 ---------